18. Avebury’s geometry, Stage 8.

 My desk-bound survey of Avebury 2019.

-And finally, we have a comprehensive ground penetrating survey made by the Ordinance Survey, which I have plotted on CAD but am not allowed to publish.
+I have also plotted a comprehensive ground penetrating survey, which was made by the Ordinance Survey, but I am not allowed to publish this.

-Even greater accuracy was achieved by scanning an OS map and choosing two landmarks one kilometre apart - one kilometre equalling 1,205.3 megalithic yards.
-We could now work in megalithic yards and entirely avoid today's metres.
+Greater accuracy was achieved by scanning an OS map and choosing two landmarks one kilometre apart - one kilometre equalling 1,205.3 megalithic yards.
+I was now able to entirely work in megalithic yards and avoid today's metres, which Avebury folk obviously did not use.
 One landmark was the barn set into Avebury’s western bank.
 The other was a farmhouse alongside the Herepath/Green Street a kilometre away.
 The Herepath, or Green Street, is built over the track-way along which Avebury folk dragged the sarsen stones when collecting them from the Marlborough Downs.

 With regard to the stone orthostats themselves...
 Let’s give William Stukeley a listen...